sahilrajput03/sahilrajput03/thoughts-principles.md

 Nobody can escape their karmas, not even me. ~Shiva

-Employeed don't leave companies, they leave employers ~ Marcus Buckingham
+Employeed don't leave companies, they leave employers. ~ Marcus Buckingham